 After running a Secure Code Warrior® tournament, or using other code analysis and review tools, the results will show you the gaps in security awareness within your development or application teams.

 This is good to know before creating an assessment as you generally want to address the top few weaknesses with tailored training and assessment challenges.

-Assessments are also a great way to measure secure coding skills and build certification levels for graduates, contractors, new recruits and internal developers.
+Assessments are also a great way to benchmark secure coding skills and build certification levels for graduates, contractors, new recruits, and internal developers.